cameraui/docs/automations/index.md

 A trigger is what starts a flow.
 You can use more than one.

-- **Detection event.** Something detected at a camera: motion, a person, vehicle, or animal, an audio event like a doorbell or glass breaking, a recognised face, or a license plate.
+- **Detection event.** Something detected at a camera: motion, a person, vehicle, or animal, an audio event like a doorbell or glass breaking, a recognized face, or a license plate.
 Filter by object, confidence, and event phase (start, update, end).
 - **Sensor change.** A sensor's state changes, like a contact sensor opening.
 This also covers your cameras' detection sensors: motion, objects, faces, license plates, and classifiers.
-Face, plate, and classifier sensors carry what was recognised, so a flow can react to a specific person, car, plate, or result, for example a bird classifier that reports the species.[^detvssensor]
+Face, plate, and classifier sensors carry what was recognized, so a flow can react to a specific person, car, plate, or result, for example a bird classifier that reports the species.[^detvssensor]
 - **Schedule.** A recurring time, set with a cron expression.
 - **System event.** Something in camera.ui itself, such as a camera connecting or disconnecting, or a plugin starting or stopping.
 - **Webhook.** An external service calls a URL to start the flow.